makinacorpus/makina-states/doc/usage_docker/build_docker.rst

 Full example
 -------------
-- Install docker from any mean
+- Install docker by reading your distribution guidelines for that purpose

     - Replace docker by makina-corpus version (1.7+), we have modified it to allow to use a custom apparmor profile instead of inject it's own and broken one.

         - The sources are `here@github <https://github.com/makinacorpus/docker.git>`_.
         - We provide a `prebuilt binary for linux <https://github.com/makinacorpus/docker/releases/download/mc_1/docker>`_.

 - Clone makina-states, even if not installing it on you host
 ::